sdv-dev/RDT/CONTRIBUTING.rst

 writing a transformer that works with ``categorical`` data, your transformer should be placed inside the ``rdt/transformers/categorical.py`` module.

-For more detailed guide on writing transformers, refer to the :ref:`Development Guide`.
+For more detailed guide on writing transformers, refer to the `Development Guide`_.

 On top of adding the new class, unit tests must be written to cover all of the methods the new class uses.
 In some cases, integration tests may also be required.
 More details on this can be